Setting up a new scene

 - Shared Cells and text rotations NOT yet supported

-Uploading data is very simple!
+2. Uploading data

 If one or more of your file uploads freezes, just refresh the page (F5) and upload that file again.
 You might be prompted to give the scene name again before you can continue to next page.